Market Update July 2022

 Note that $100/MWh equates to 10c/kWh.

-Energy storage levels in New Zealand’s main hydro storage lakes increased again through July to end the month at 3,024 GWh or 68% full, up 207 GWh over the month.
+As a result of these high inflows, energy storage levels in New Zealand’s main hydro storage lakes increased through the month – particularly in the North Island where Lake Taupo is currently over 83% full.
+Storage ended the month at 3,313 GWh or 74% full, up 495 GWh over the month.

 Snow pack is an important way that hydro energy is stored over the winter months and released as hydro inflows in the spring.
-The following graph shows that currently snow pack has increased over the last month and is now well above average for this time of year in the important Waitaki catchment (feeds approx..
-50% of the SI hydro generating capacity.)
+The following graph shows that snow pack has increased significantly over the last month.
+Storage is now approaching the maximum levels seen in the last 30 years for this time of year in the important Waitaki catchment (feeds approx. 50% of the SI hydro generating capacity)

 Climate outlook overview (from the MetService)